pnp/PnP-Transformation/InfoPath/Migration/OWSSVR/readme.md

-﻿# InfoPath Form RPC Data Connection Remediation #
+# InfoPath Form RPC Data Connection Remediation #

 ### Summary ###
 This InfoPath Form RPC Data Connection Remediation application shows how to replace a legacy RPC-based InfoPath data connection with a SharePoint List data connection or an alternative implementation.

 ### Applies to ###
--  Office 365 Dedicated (D)
--  SharePoint 2013 on-premises
+-  SharePoint Online

 ### Solution ###
 Solution | Author(s)